Beth G. Baldinger

 Beth Baldinger is a highly respected trial lawyer with Mazie Slater Katz & Freeman, LLC specializing in representing victims suffering catastrophic injuries and substantial losses due to the fault of others.
 Nationally recognized in the field of crime victims’ rights for 25 years, Ms. Baldinger has championed the rights of children injured in state foster care and daycare settings; survivors of sexual assaults and domestic violence; estates of those lost to homicides; citizen’s whose civil rights were violated by police misconduct; and those injured due to inadequate security.
 In both state and federal courts Ms. Baldinger has pressed forward with cutting-edge claims and novel issues in individual cases, class actions, mass tort matters and multi district litigation.
 She has a proven track record in cases of child abuse, medical, legal and professional malpractice, products liability, health care and health insurance rights, traumatic brain injuries, sports injuries and wrongful death claims against government entities, multi-national corporations, individuals as well as non-profit entities.

-Beth Baldinger has been recognized in New Jersey as a Super Lawyer and is listed in the Best Lawyers in America.
+Beth Baldinger has been selected in New Jersey to Super Lawyers list and is listed in the Best Lawyers in America.
 Ms. Baldinger has also been selected to the 500 leading plaintiff consumer lawyers in the country as listed by Lawdragon.
 Her cases have been publicized in the national and local media.
 She lectures nationally on crime victims’ rights and has volunteered for national and local organizations.

 Beth G. Baldinger: